DragonSenses/Algorithms/LeetCode/101-symmetric-tree/problem.md

 The recursive approach leverages this intuition by **simultaneously traversing the left and right subtrees** while checking if they align like a mirror.
 Recursion is well-suited here because the problem can be broken down into smaller subproblems (i.e., comparing smaller subtrees).

+## **Intuition**

+Symmetry in a binary tree means that the left and right subtrees are mirror images of each other.
+Specifically:
+- The left subtree of one node should match the right subtree of its counterpart.
+- The corresponding nodes must have identical values, and their subtrees must exhibit symmetric structure.

+For example:
+- A tree is **symmetric** if the left and right children of the root node are reflections of each other.
+- If any discrepancy is found while comparing the left and right subtrees (in terms of values or structure), the tree is **not symmetric**.

 ### Conditions for Mirror Reflection of Two Trees

 Two binary trees are considered mirror reflections of each other if they satisfy the following conditions: